Logiqx/gps-details/docs/devices/garmin/fonts/README.md

 | vivoactive 4   | 260x260    | vivoactive / Forerunner |
 | fenix 7 Pro    | 260x260    | fenix 7 / epix (Gen 2)  |

-The Forerunner 255 and vivoactive 4 appear to be using the same font and layout, but the fenix 7 Pro is different.
+The Forerunner 255 and vivoactive 4 appear to be using the same font and layout, but the fenix 7 Pro is clearly different.

 ![img](img/20260410_142511.jpg)

-The Forerunner 255 and vivoactive 4 appear to be using the same font and layout, but the fenix 7 Pro is different.
+The Forerunner 255 and vivoactive 4 appear to be using the same font and layout, but the fenix 7 Pro is clearly different.

 ![img](img/20260410_142529.jpg)